-As January 6 approaches, Downton Abbey fans on this side of the pond are eagerly awaiting a US broadcast of the British drama's third season.
-We're dusting off our tea sets and revisiting questions we were left with at last season's close: Will Matthew & Mary live happily as heir and wife?
-Will the Crawley's largess suffer the financial turmoil of the 1920s?
+As January 5 approaches, Downton Abbey fans on this side of the pond are eagerly awaiting a US broadcast of the British drama's fourth season.
+We're dusting off our tea sets and revisiting questions we were left with at last season's close.
 Of course, readers of this magazine may have additional questions: How high will the trellised roses have climbed?
 What flowers will fill the garden's herbaceous borders?
 Will we see any new topiary or espalier designs?
 The gardens are beautiful, and they are a enthralling backdrop to the drama & romance.
 In the series, filmed at the grand Highclere Castle, the gardens and surrounding 1,000 acres of English countryside provide lush authenticity to the show's Edwardian-era ambience.

 According to writer Julian Fellowes, he wrote the series with Highclere Castle & Gardens in mind.
 As he says, he wanted a setting that testified to the era's soaring optimism.
 Highclere, with its stately elegance and impressive history, was perfectly cast.
 The estate was built in 1842 by Charles Berry, who also built the Houses of Parliament, and the gardens were designed by Lancelot Capability Brown, a preeminent British landscape designer who excelled in cultivating natural beauty in country estates.
 The estate's current owners, Lord and Lady Carnarvon, have preserved Brown's aesthetic as the garden has grown over the years.